midhunkalarikkal/FullDomain/Notes/js.md

 ## `Promises` ##
 ====================
 - A Promise is an object representing the eventual completion or failure of an asynchronous operation and its resulting value.
-- It allows we to write more readable and manageable asynchronous code compared to traditional callback-based approaches.
+- It allows us to write more readable and manageable asynchronous code compared to traditional callback-based approaches.

 `parameters`
 resolve: a function we call when the async task succeeds